Canadian Floor Crossers

 - Leona Alleslev explaining her 2018 Liberal-to-Conservative crossingThe Verdict: Political Courage or Betrayal?

 Canadian floor crossing represents the tension between party loyalty and personal conscience in parliamentary democracy.
-While some crossings reflect genuine policy disagreements or evolving political convictions, others appear motivated by ambition or opportunism.
+While some crossings reflect genuine policy disagreements or evolving political convictions, others appear motivated by ambition or opportunism - and voters tend to know the difference.

 Sources and Methodology

 Floor crossing data compiled from Parliamentary records, Elections Canada databases, newspaper archives, parliamentary libraries, and academic studies of Canadian political behaviour.
-Data on the 2025-26 Carney-era crossings sourced from CBC News, CTV News, CP24, and Global News (March 2026).
-Electoral outcomes tracked through official election results and constituency records.
-Data covers federal MPs only, from Confederation (1867) through March 2026.
+Data on the 2025-26 Carney-era crossings sourced from CBC News, CTV News, CP24, Globe and Mail, Radio-Canada, and Global News (April 2026).
+Angus Reid Institute floor crossing poll (March 2026).
+Electoral outcomes tracked through official election results.
+Data covers federal MPs only, from Confederation (1867) through April 12, 2026.